-Content Area ACCI ESS Lev els II.
-Linguistic Accommodations ELP 1 & 2 ELP 3 & 4 ELP 5 Procedures & Guidance ELL1.
+ACCI ESS Lev els II.
+Linguistic Accommodations Content Area ELP 1 & 2 ELP 3 & 4 ELP 5 Procedures & Guidance ELL1.
 Provide the assistance of a qualified oral language translator to translate or clarify test instructions.
 See Qualified Oral Language Translator Requirements on pages 10-12 This does not include test items or answer choices.
-All • • X The qualified oral language translator uses a separate test booklet and must log the test booklet serial number on the Nondisclosure agreement (NDA).
+All • • X See Language Translator Guidelines.
+The qualified oral language translator uses a Test Administration Manual to translate/clarify test instructions.
 This accommodation may be provided through electronic recordings.
 The DTC must destroy or delete these recordings.
-If a qualified oral language translator is required for any Online tests then the test must be read from the computer screen verbatim.
 (S1, S2, or S4) must be selected for this accommodation.
 ELL2.
 Provide the assistance of a qualified oral language translator to translate test items and answer choices that do not assess reading competency.
-DTCs should order Paper & Pencil formatted test for students receiving this accommodation See Qualified Oral Language Translator Requirements on pages 10-12 All EXCEPT ELA Tests o • • The qualified oral language translator uses a separate test booklet and must log the test booklet serial number on the Nondisclosure agreement (NDA).
+DTCs should order Paper & Pencil formatted test for students receiving this accommodation See Qualified Oral Language Translator Requirements on pages 10-12 All EXCEPT ELA Tests • • ο The qualified oral language translator uses a separate test booklet and must log the test booklet serial number on the Nondisclosure agreement (NDA).
 This accommodation may be provided through electronic recordings.
 The DTC must destroy or delete these recordings.
 Test booklets may be provided to a Qualified Oral Language Translator in advance to produce recordings.
 All test security procedures must be followed, including logging and signing of an NDA (S1 or S2) must be selected for this accommodation.